efraim777/claude-ship-a-change-end-to-end/README.md

    ```
    git push -u origin <your-branch>
    ```
-3. Open the pull request and submit it through the platform, which copies your branch for review.
+3. Open a pull request against the main repository, not your fork.
+The platform picks it up automatically — there is no separate submit button.
+4. Leave the pull request open.
+Do not merge or close it: grading runs on that pull request.

 Before you submit, make sure that:

 - [ ] only the intended files are in the PR — no secrets, no stray changes